WAS - ORD

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to Chicago O'Hare Airport?

-Only American Airlines offers inflight Wi-Fi service on the Washington, D.C. to Chicago O'Hare Airport flight route.
+American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the Washington, D.C. to Chicago O'Hare Airport flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to Chicago O'Hare Airport?